-(e) Dependence on a Single or a Few Customers
+(f) Dependence on a Single or a Few Customers

 The Company employs a multi-level distribution strategy in serving the market.
-This covers wholesaler and retailer intermediaries, traders, ready mix companies, concrete products manufacturers, international and local contractors, real-estate developers, and end-users.
+This covers wholesaler and retailer intermediaries, traders, ready mix companies, concrete products manufacturers, international and local contractors, and real-estate developers.
 At the same time, HPI supports numerous large- and medium-scale government infrastructure projects.